 What separates Long Tail Pro from other keyword tools

 Now to discuss the exciting part about the effectiveness of Long Tail Pro.

-Among the factors in the resutls, two of the most important factors that will help you determine which keywords to choose for your blog are the Num Words and Avg Keyword Competition.
+Among the factors in the results, two of the most important factors that will help you determine which keywords to choose for your blog are the Words and Avg KC (keyword competition).

 As the name of the tool states, Long Tail Pro will help you find the best long tail keywords for your blog.
 The Num Words filter will help you find long tail keyword ideas that you can use to help optimize your content.

 Normally, you should look out for keywords with at least four words, which is the prevailing minimum for a long tail keyword.